Sauromayne/fairgame/README.md

 ## Current Functionality

+**ALPHA BRANCH IS A WORK IN PROGRESS, ANY OF THE FOLLOWING STEPS IN THIS README ARE SUBJECT TO CHANGE**

 FairGame Alpha only works on Amazon using smile.amazon.com as the domain and can automatically place an order.
 ### Other Notes on Functionality
 * By default, FairGame Alpha will only purchase items with free shipping.
 Please see [Configuration](#Configuration)